dssoc/dssoc.github.io/course.md

 ***Weekly Lab Assignments***
 <br/>
-Prior to each non-lab or "discussion" class, you will be required to complete the assigned reading.
-By **midnight on Sunday of each week**, you will be required to complete and submit the assigned lab exercises.
-Exercises will comprise 25% of your final grade.
+By **midnight on Sunday of each week**, you will be required to complete and submit the assigned lab exercises described on the course schedule on this website.
+You must submit your lab assignments in a format called "R markdown" (abbreviated .Rmd).
+A video that describes how to create files in this format is available on the Schedule for the second lab (the first lab assignment is ungraded).

+Labs will comprise 25% of your final grade.
 Students are permitted to miss one lab assignment without penalty.
 The remaining 8 assignments will be worth 3% each (you get one 1% free).
 Assignments will be graded according to your attempt to complete them: 1% for attempting the majority of exercises, 2% for attempting all exercises, 3% for attempting *and* annotating all exercises.

 Submit all homework assignments to our TA (Devin Cornell) via direct message on Slack.
 <br/>

 ***Weekly Meeting with Dr. Bail***
 <br/>
+Each week, you will be required to meet with me for 15 minutes to discuss the readings or the lab assignments (your choice).
+As I mentioned above, the purpose of these meetings is so that I can tailor the class to you and give you the best online course experience possible.
+These meetings do not count towards your grade, however, I think they will be very useful in helping you to design and conduct the final project for our class, which counts for 50% of your grade.
+You can use our time together to ask questions about the assigned readings, or discuss possible topics for your final project, which should build upon one or more of the required readings on our schedule. **You may cancel any of the one-on-one meetings with me at your discretion-- especially if unforeseen circumstances arise because of the pandemic- however, I ask that you give me 24 hours notice if you plan to cancel our meeting**

 ***Participation***
 <br/>